atomixkl/Atom-Caesar-Cipher/README.md

-This is a program that using Caesar cipher to encode or decode your message on English or Ukrainian
+This is a program that using Caesar cipher to encode or decode your message on English, Ukrainian, Norwegian or Belarusian

 How to run: